-We all know the impact the pandemic has caused these last two years with sad, bad, or just downright unfortunate news hitting our feed on a daily, it is important to take a step back from all the pessimism and focus on the goings-on that will make a silver lining on this everlasting cloud, a bit more palatable.
-As we wrap up this year and prepare for what 2022 has in store for mankind, let’s take a trip down memory lane to revisit the top 10 key moments that might turn your frown upside down!
+We all know the impact the pandemic has caused these last two years with sad, bad, or just downright unfortunate news hitting our feeds on a daily, it is important to take a step back from all the pessimism and focus on the goings-on that will make a silver lining on this everlasting cloud, a bit more palatable.
+As we wrap up 2021 and prepare for what the new year has in store for mankind, let’s take a trip down memory lane to revisit the top 10 key moments that might turn your frown upside down!

 1. Cheetahs Have Been Reintroduced Into India